SmithsonianWorkshops/RNA-seq/Assessing Trinity assembly quality.md

 - Submit the job with ```qsub trinity_stats.job```
 - When the job is complete, view the log file.
 You will see scores like contig N50, etc.

+The N50 stats may not be the most useful for transcriptome analyses.
+They are dependent on both the length of the transcripts and can be influenced by the amount of expression of those particular genes.
+After we do transcript counting, we will generate ExN50 stats, which can be more informative.
+Aside from quick statistics like N50, we can generate more useful information about the quality of the transcriptome.
+We will try two of these methods next.

 ####Generate "more useful" stats

 ####Representation of reads